freenetcoder/freenetcoder/README.md

 <h4 align="center">🔥2% supply burned🔥 <a href="https://solscan.io/tx/5h261G1B4tLUwbdsP65ryfjnMnq4s9URj2GSzFtkB1zWWdaLFt8mFTfmg6z83zHrNVQAEijV58vBjhhmjoLKpwM9"> LINK</a></h4>
 <h4 align="center">🔥1% supply burnedt🔥 <a href="https://solscan.io/tx/4PrKdB6hGN7jm3ybc9N3pQKkx1p8oLUgWRpChNXF6PzxiYw6AaaEzv4ywG22XFfBPCot4LdQ2iLHyf16PhjgVFY2"> LINK</a></h4>
 <h4 align="center">🔥0.8% supply burnedt🔥 <a href="https://solscan.io/tx/2avDWFaiT9fShyZT3tuCit11oG6e6hA63g2rtXSC3YzxsDo3rUMpVdPDzvA394EMMx4ULpJhzL9G99vtWAzpsaUj"> LINK</a></h4>

-<p align="center">UPD* It's fun to watch Jeets fight and people sell.
-You don't understand me and project.
-Its not pump/dump shit.
-I've bought 8.8% of supply and burned 3,8% already.
-I'm not selling anyway.
-If you want CEX, if you want to enter the Chinese market or be at the top of the CMC, I CAN DO IT EASY, but we need at least 300k MC floor.
-I can't do anything with 8k MC lol.
-I won't introduce the project to my partners until I see a normal MC.
-The choice is yours. <b>Kommissar REX will be fighting to the end, thats what i call a good friend!</b></p>

 <hr>